Ann0nyx/portfolio_2026/part1/A13_Offline_Security_tools/README.md

 ### 2)Google Password manager
 I use google password manager to store and autofill my website passwords.
 It also alerts me if any of my passwords are weak or compromised.
 ### 3)VPN
 I use VPN when browsing through public networks.
 It encrypts my internet traffic and hides my IP address.
 Hence this is a secure security tool that ensures confidentiality by encrypting data and protecting it form interception.
+In the given proof, my initial ip address is shown, then i switch the vpn on to south korea.
+When checked again, the ip address is in south korea.

 ### 4)email spam filters
 I observed email automatically filtering suspicious emails out of my inbox.
 I also tested this my drafting a fake scam mail that looked identical to a phishing email and Gmail automatically filtered it out to spam as shown below.